telus/tds-core/guide/getting-started/developers.md

+# Getting started guide for developers

 The TELUS Design System (TDS) includes the resources needed to build consistent user interfaces within the TELUS Digital Platform.

 The components in TDS include:
 * semantic and accessible component markup
-* cross-browser compatible CSS
+* cross-browser compatible styling and animations

 These components free developers up to focus on solving unique application challenges, rather than having to reinvent standard interface elements.

-In order to build a new TELUS web property, it is strongly recommended to use the TELUS Digital Platform, and TDS is the default standard package that provides the UI foundational elements needed to get started.
+This guide assumes that you are building user experiences on the [TELUS Digital Platform](https://github.com/telusdigital/telus-isomorphic-starter-kit), which TDS is part of and provides the [UI foundational elements](https://github.com/telusdigital/telus-isomorphic-starter-kit/tree/master/ui) needed to get started.

 ## Installing